+'''

-aClass The OOP of the class from which to remove the methods.
+aClass The OOP of the class from which to remove the methods.environmentIdThe compilation environment from which to remove methods.

+'''

-This function removes all methods from the method dictionary of the specified class.
+GciClassRemoveAllMethods removes all methods from the method dictionary of the specified class, within environment 0, the default Smalltalk environment.
+To remove methods in other environments, use GciClassRemoveAllMethods\.

-To remove an individual method, use $\mathbf{GciExecuteStr}$ (page 157) to execute Smalltalk code in GemStone,
+To remove an individual method, use GciExecuteStr (page 155) to execute Smalltalk code in GemStone.